BouchardLab/pyuoi/causal_net/nonStation_ver3c_states_EM_FDR/README.md

 Then run `prism_FDR_Bags_train3c.py` once per bag.
 Each invocation:

-1. Loads the EM-train output selected by `--emFitName` and the original spike file selected by `--dataName`.
+1. Loads the EM-train output selected by `--emFitName`.
+2. Recovers the original spike-file stem from that EM fit's provenance metadata.
-2. Forms lag pairs `(S_hat[t], spikes[t-1], spikes[t])`.
+3. Forms lag pairs `(S_hat[t], spikes[t-1], spikes[t])`.
-3. Samples `--bag_frac` of those pairs without replacement.
+4. Samples `--bag_frac` of those pairs without replacement.
-4. Runs a locked M-step to refit only `A,B`.
+5. Runs a locked M-step to refit only `A,B`.
-5. Runs `--num_scrambles` per-neuron time-shuffle null refits using the same selected pair indices and locked labels.
+6. Runs `--num_scrambles` per-neuron time-shuffle null refits using the same selected pair indices and locked labels.
-6. Writes one self-contained bag file.
+7. Writes one self-contained bag file.

 The output file is: